mingzicao/601-BSRAPP-CampusPin/README.md

-# Accomplishments
-# Android App
+# CampusPin

-We are trying to build an app that basically helps users to find out the exact name and address of a given picture, it can also show you the current activities happening in this building or useful resources like printers or bathrooms around.
-The picture can be either what you find in your friends' twitter, facebook or other social networks, or the one you took from when you are passing by a beautiful and memorable building that you really want to know what its name is or what's going on inside of this building.
+Our app aims to help users to find out the name and address of a building in the uploaded picture.
+Also, it can show you the activities going on inside the building or useful resources like printers or bathrooms around.
+The picture to upload can be either you find in your friends' twitter, facebook, or the one you took when you are passing by a memorable building.
+## Android App
 For now, we can realize almost all the basic functions in our android app now, involving Auth, Database, Storage, Analytics, etc. using Firebase.

 1.Login.
 Users are allow to login with google account, or using email/password method.
 After logged in, we will update our database to change your username from "anonymous" to your nickname of Google account or the one you selected.
 If you are detected not being logged in, the log-in activity will show up to force you to login.
 Otherwise you can't use the app anymore.